TOLOSAT/gravimetry-payload/doc/documentation.md

 It is my third attempt at writing this tool from the ground up.
 Any other name ideas are gladly welcome.

-This tool was written in _python 3.6_, since 2019, by Xavier C. de Lariolle, [add your names if you've contributed, folks].
+This tool was written in _python 3.6_, started in 2019, by Xavier C. de Lariolle, (add your names if you've contributed, folks).

 ## What does it do?
-The purpose of this tool is to solve for the _Stokes "spherical harmonic coefficients"_ to the geopotential or Earth, sourced from satellite trajectories.
+The purpose of this tool is to solve for the _Stokes "spherical harmonic coefficients"_ to the geopotential of Earth, sourced from satellite trajectories.
 The calculation process is as follows:
 1. Obtain the positions to the trajectory of a satellite
 1. Derivate the position to find the acceleration